Skip to main content

 Short Answer

-- Best overall for AI agents: fastCRW — fastest response times in our benchmark (833ms avg across 1,000 URLs), built-in MCP server, Firecrawl-compatible API, and a free tier to start.
+• Best overall for AI agents: fastCRW — low, predictable latency with no browser in the request path, built-in our MCP integration, Firecrawl-compatible API, and a fastCRW pricing to start.

 What Makes a Good Web Scraping API for AI?

 AI agents and LLM pipelines have different requirements than traditional scraping.
 You need clean markdown output (not raw HTML), fast response times (agents wait synchronously), structured extraction (JSON from pages), and ideally MCP support so your agent can call the scraper as a tool.
-Cost per page matters more when you're scraping thousands of pages into a RAG pipeline.
+Cost per page matters more when you're scraping thousands of pages into a our RAG use case.

 This guide evaluates eight scraping APIs against these AI-specific criteria.
 We include both hosted services and self-hostable options, because many teams want to control their scraping infrastructure.